George Henry Boker: Diplomatic activities

 President Ulysses S. Grant sent Boker to Constantinople, as U.S. Minister (his appointment dated November 3, 1871)—an honor undoubtedly bestowed in recognition of his national service.
 Here he remained four years, "and during that time secured the redress for wrongs done American subjects by the Syrians, and successfully negotiated two treaties, one having reference to the extradition of criminals, and the other to the naturalization of subjects of little power in the dominions of the other."

 Boker's initial enthusiasm for Turkish scenery and culture was unbounded, but after a time, his ignorance of the tongue, and distrust of interpreters, contributed to his frustration.
 By the time his Government was ready to transfer him to another post he was glad to leave Turkey.
 Despite this, he had developed his diplomatic skills and shown a talent for cultivating personal contacts.

 In 1875, he was transferred to Russia, which was considered a more prestigious position.

 The new political administration resulting from the 1876 American election viewed Boker unfavorably.
-Despite support from Emperor Alexander II of Russia, Boker was recalled in 1878.
+Despite securing support from Emperor Alexander II of Russia, Boker was recalled in 1878.